Bob Dole

 Robert Joseph “Bob” Dole was born in Russell in 1923, to Doran Ray and Bina N. (Talbott) Dole.
 As a boy growing up in western Kansas during the Great Depression, he worked a number of odd jobs.

 After the war, Dole married Phyllis Holden in 1948; they had one daughter.
-Dole attended the University of Arizona from 1948 to 1949; then graduated from Washburn University Law School in Topeka in 1952.
+Dole attended the University of Arizona from 1948 to 1949.
+He received both undergraduate and graduate degrees from Washburn University and Washburn University Law School in Topeka in 1952.
 After his admission to the Kansas bar, Dole returned to Russell to practice law.

 Dole first ran for public office in 1950.
 Elected to the Kansas House of Representatives, he served a two-year term.
 He was county attorney in Russell County for eight years.
 In 1960 Dole was elected to the U. S. House of Representatives from the Sixth Congressional District in northwest Kansas.
 In 1962 his district was merged with the Fifth District in western Kansas to form the First Congressional District, a huge 60-county area.
 Dole was re-elected three times.